Exupery/DontCast/README.md

 # DontCast
-### World of Warcraft caster PvP addon
+### World of Warcraft PvP addon
-Warns a caster when their current target has buffs or debuffs that would greatly reduce or eliminate the affect of casting spells.
+Warns a player when their current target has buffs or debuffs that would eliminate (or significantly mitigate) the effect of casting damage-dealing spells.
+[While the default buff/debuff list is most relevant to casters the list can be easily modified to suit melee].
 Displays the name and icon of the buff/debuff, as well as a timer displaying a countdown of time remaining until the effect expires.
 Buffs and debuffs can be added and removed with the appropriate slash commands.

 ## Default Buffs/Debuffs
 * Anti-Magic Shell
 * Cloak of Shadows
 * Cyclone
 * Deterrence
+* Dispersion
 * Divine Shield
 * Ice Block
 * Smoke Bomb